 - Help create a National Wildlife Federation (NWF) Garden for Wildlife right in your own backyard to provide food, water, cover, and a place for wildlife to raise their young.
 Get your habitat certified and proudly display an official NWF Wildlife Habitat sign in your yard.

 Typically, when we light and heat homes and schools and drive in buses or cars, we are burning fossil fuels—gasoline, oil, coal, and natural gas.
 When these fuels burn, they release carbon dioxide to the Earth’s atmosphere, which causes what is called “climate change.”
 One major coastal impact of climate change is rising temperatures leading to melting ice caps, causing sea levels to rise and flood low areas.
 To learn the details of this and other climate change impacts, see NASA’s Climate Kids.
 To take action yourself and help reverse the trend:

 - Take the bus, ride a bike, or carpool to school.

 - Turn off lights and electronics when you're not using them.

 - Recycle and reuse products, since making new stuff requires more energy.

 - Plant a tree.
 Trees absorb carbon dioxide from the air through photosynthesis.

 - See the American Museum of Natural History web page on Climate Change for information, games, puzzles, quizzes, and videos on climate change and its effects.

-- See EPA’s A Student’s Guide to Global Climate Change, specifically Coastal Areas and What You Can Do, for more information about actions you can take to help stop rising seas.
+- See EPA’s A Student’s Guide to Global Climate Change, specifically Be Part of the Solution, for more information about actions you can take to help stop rising seas.